 Sydney NSW, Bachelor of Commerce

-What drew me to the Pinnacle Foundation is its unique opportunity for LGBT+ youth.
+What drew me to the Pinnacle Foundation is its unique opportunity for LGBTIQ+ youth.
 Not only will the scholarship provide me with financial aid that will go a long way in helping me acclimatise to my first year in Uni but the Foundation also conducts a mentorship program.

 Having already met my mentor, I know that this will be a valuable relationship as he is someone who can provide personal insights and advice on challenges that I may encounter in my upcoming year.
-It is also worth mentioning that the continual effects of the Pinnacle Foundation raises awareness of the disadvantages faced by LGBT+ youth and in doing so promotes ideas of acceptance and tolerance.
+It is also worth mentioning that the continual effects of the Pinnacle Foundation raises awareness of the disadvantages faced by LGBTIQ+ youth and in doing so promotes ideas of acceptance and tolerance.

 Angel St James